'Truth hurts': Sask. Trump supporters say deep down you like him too | CBC News

 Sask. support for Trump

-In a new poll conducted by CBC Saskatchewan and the University of Saskatchewan, more than 19 per cent of respondents in this province said they agreed with the U.S. president's values.
+In a new poll conducted by CBC Saskatchewan and the University of Saskatchewan Social Science Research Lab, more than 19 per cent of respondents in this province said they agreed with the U.S. president's values.

 The poll asked Saskatchewanians, "Overall, to what extent do you agree or disagree with the values that Donald Trump holds as President of the United States?"